Retrodad0001/EasyDbMigrator/README.md

 ## working on milestone: 1.4.0 (next release)
 - Create fancy cross-platform UI so migrations can be run manual
+- updated all internal packages

 ## 1.3.0 (the latest release)
 - support for .net 6 LTS
 - updated all internal packages

 ## 1.2.0:
-- can use a file directory for scripts
+- can point to a directory for scripts
 - speedup the inner development loop by getting the docker-image and running it in the integration tests (with examples)
-- can mock EasyDbMigrator when u want to integrate it in your own code
+- can mock EasyDbMigrator when used in tests
-- can use DbMigrator in .net Dependency injection (IServiceCollection)
+- can use DbMigrator with .net Dependency injection (IServiceCollection)
-- can cancel the process from outside
+- can cancel the process from outside (CancellationToken)
-- make executions and configuration more resilient
+- make executions more resilient (retries)
 - support PostgreSQL migrations in your integration test
 - bugfixes and better logging
 - updated all internal packages